-The best laptop for kids may not sound like something they need at first blush, if they use a hand-me-down tablet or smartphone that might feel good enough for their digital needs.
-However, once they reach school age, you will quickly find that computers are part of the curriculum almost immediately and familiarity with a laptop can be a real advantage for them.
+The best laptop for kids may seem ridiculous at first, won't a hand-me-down tablet or smartphone be good enough for their digital needs?
+The reality is that computers are part of the curriculum for virtually every age group and familiarity with a laptop can be a real advantage.

 Once you have determined which OS is right for your child the hard work is over.
 Here are the best laptops for kids based on our reviews — each of these is an excellent option for your child.